 .log is opened.

-.log file may contain entries from the previous day(s).
+.log file might contain entries from the previous day(s).
 This also means that unless execution of a script straddles midnight, script log files do not roll over, and the

 .log file will contain information about every run of the script.

 Logs are automatically compressed seven days after they are created.
 When a log is compressed it is no longer available in any of the log selector drop down lists.

 Compressed logs are automatically deleted 30 days after the initial log file was created.

 Old logs can be manually compressed or deleted in the log viewer, or directly using the command line.

 Service "out" files

 Each running component in the system captures anything that is sent to